andreamussap/data_analysis/python_BIDA/README.md

 ### Multicollinearity

-When we created the `reason_columns` data frame with the dummy variables, we' had to used the `drop_first` panda's option to avoid multicollinearity.
+When we created the `reason_columns` data frame with the dummy variables we've used the `drop_first` panda's option to avoid multicollinearity.

 Although multicollinearity is out of the scope of the course, I did some research on my own and here my understanding about it: